jomasego/hotels_pricing/SOLUTION.md

 2. 0.01 ≤ dᵢⱼ ≤ 0.99 (1% to 99% discount)
 3. dᵢⵢ < dᵢⱼ for j > i (monotonically increasing discounts)

-### 2. Optimization Methodology
+### 2. Optimization Methodology ⚙️

 #### Algorithm:
-- Primary: Sequential Least Squares Programming (SLSQP)
+- **Primary Optimizer**: Sequential Least Squares Programming (SLSQP).
+- **Fallback Optimizers**:
-- Fallback: Constrained Optimization BY Linear Approximation (COBYLA)
+    1. Constrained Optimization BY Linear Approximation (COBYLA) - Used if SLSQP fails or the solution error metric is too high (e.g., > 500).
+    2. Nelder-Mead - Used as a final attempt if COBYLA also fails or its solution is unsatisfactory.
-- Implementation: Python's `scipy.optimize.minimize`
+- **Implementation**: Python's `scipy.optimize.minimize`.

 #### Key Features:
-1. **Robust Initialization**:
+1. **Robust Initialization** ✨:
-   - Base rates initialized around 100
+   - Base rates initialized based on matrix statistics (e.g., 75% of the mean of valid prices), with added noise for diversity.
-   - Discounts initialized in 5-15% range, increasing with cut-off
+   - Discounts initialized to a small percentage (e.g., 5%) with slight random variations, ensuring initial monotonicity.
+   - Bounds: Base rates (min $1 or 25% of min price, max 150% of max price), Discounts (1% to 90%).

-2. **Constraint Handling**:
+2. **Constraint Handling** ⚖️:
-   - Hard constraints on variable bounds
+   - Hard constraints for variable bounds (base rates and discounts).
-   - Soft constraints for monotonic discounts with minimum 1% steps
+   - Inequality constraints to enforce strict monotonicity on discount tiers (e.g., `d_k+1 >= d_k + 0.001`).
-   - Penalty terms for constraint violations
+   - Penalty terms within the objective function for violations of soft constraints and to guide the solution towards desirable properties.

-3. **Error Handling**:
+3. **Error Handling & Fallback Logic** 🛡️:
-   - Fallback to COBYLA if SLSQP fails
+   - Multi-stage optimization: Tries SLSQP first.
+If it fails or the error metric (combined MAE and scaled MAPE) is above a threshold (e.g., 500), it falls back to COBYLA.
+If COBYLA also results in a high error or fails, it attempts Nelder-Mead.
+   - Solution evaluation helper function to assess quality.
-   - Graceful degradation with meaningful error messages
+   - Graceful degradation with meaningful error messages and detailed logging.
-   - Input validation and data integrity checks
+   - Input validation and data integrity checks during matrix loading.

 ### 3. Implementation Details